August

 Thom Christopher will NOT be playing the role

 of Mexican painter Diego Rivera in the new Off-Broadway play Modotti.
-For

 unknown reasons, he has been replaced by Marco Greco, according to this